 It’s the Tone and Spirit They Want to be a Part of

 It could be just the tone or perspective of what you say that gets your material read and shared.
 If you can get 100 people to read and comment on it, great, but if you can 5000 people to share it, wow, now you’re doing great.

 That wide exposure combined with well demonstrated value will generate word of mouth referrals.
 Yet word of mouth referrals will likely not sustain most businesses.
 You must go BIG in reach and bold in your messages.

 After a while you’ll get lots of followers but if they’re already customers and have shared your stuff before, they may not engage strongly in future.
 Sometimes they might be burnt out.
 That’s why you need to think beyond Facebook and Twitter.

 Many sales begin at Google search and then visitors get transferred onto social media.
 That’s why companies with the highest ranking websites on Google also have the most shares socially.
 I depend a lot on this myself.

 Big Secret: Google drives most social shares, even though Facebook might drive one time only shares.
 Google is more consistent and also provides connections to bloggers who can extend your reach across the web.

 Big reach plus constant, memorable exposure over time is needed to build familiarity.
 And familiarity is the basis of trust, especially on an interpersonal medium such as social media.
 They won’t engage until they feel trust.

-Persistence is important in social media.
 Your social media engagement goal is to build trust and relevance until they happily agree to share your content or agree to become your customer.
 Either outcome is nice.

 Are likes and replies important?
 Sure, but they don’t generate the big revenue outcomes you want.